jdart1/nnue/README.md

 The Evaluator class is templated and assumes use of a class or typedef that provides a basic interface to a chess position.

-The interface subdirectory contains an implementation, named ChessInterface that provides the necessary methods and is used by the test code.
+The interface subdirectory contains an implementation named ChessInterface that provides the necessary methods and is used by the test code.
 Users are likely to want to replace this with a class that wraps whatever native position representation they have.

 ## Test code